mattrglobal/bbs-signatures-spec/spec.md

   email = "tobias.looker@mattr.global"
 %%%

-.# Abstract
+# Abstract

-BBS+ is a short group digital signature that allows a set of messages to be signed with a single key.
-The scheme permits a signer and signature holder to be two separate parties.
-The holder creates a Pedersen commitment which is combined with other messages by the signer to complete a blind signature which can be un-blinded by the holder.
-Lastly, BBS+ also supports an efficient Zero-Knowledge Signature Proof of Knowledge construction where a holder can selectively disclose any subset of signed messages to another party without revealing the signature or the hidden messages.
+BBS+ is a form of short group digital signature scheme that supports multi-message signing that produces a single output digital signature.
+The scheme allows a possessor of a signature to derive proofs that selectively reveal from the originally signed set of messages, whilst preserving verifiable authenticity and integrity of the messages.
+Derived proofs are said to be zero-knowledge in nature as they do not reveal the underlying signature, instead proof of knowledge of the signature.

 {mainmatter}

 # Introduction

-A signature scheme is a fundamental cryptographic primitive that is used to protect authenticity and integrity of communication.
-Only the holder of a secret key can sign messages, but anyone can verify the signature using the associated public key.
+A digital signature scheme is a fundamental cryptographic primitive that is used to provide data integrity and verifiable authenticity in various protocols.
+The core premise of digital signature technology is built upon asymmetric cryptography where-by the possessor of a private key is able to sign a payload (often revered to as the signer), where anyone in possession of the corresponding public key matching that of the private key is able to verify the signature.

-Signature schemes are used in point-to-point secure communication protocols, PKI, remote connections, etc.  Designing efficient and secure digital signature is very important for these applications.
+However traditional digital signatures are limited to fixed mode of signing and verifying, that is the entire payload that was signed by a signer must be known by the verifier in-order to validate the digital signature.

 This document describes the BBS+ signature scheme.
 The scheme features many important properties:

 1. The signature is over a group of Pedersen commitments--signatures can be created blinded or un-blinded.